Rose Mallow

 Latin names were invented for exactly this reason: every plant has only one Latin name.
 To make sure you’re getting the right native plant, look at the tag.
 If you see Hibiscus moscheutos—you’ve got the native option.

 Don’t see the Latin name on the plant tag?
 Ask a staff member if they can help you.
-To make finding a specific native plant easier, visit a native plant nursery in your area.
+To find a specific native plant more easily, visit a native plant nursery in your area.

 Rose Mallow's native range is HUGE.
 Map from the USDA Plants Database.